Tao-AI-group/Transformer-DAPT/README.md

 ### Model Training with Hyperparameter Optimization

-The model training pipeline includes hyperparameter optimization using Optuna:

 ```bash
 python 01_Optuna_Hyperparameter_Tuning.py
 ```

-This script:
-- Loads and preprocesses the data
-- Optimizes hyperparameters (learning rate, batch size, embedding dimensions, etc.)
-- Trains the best model configuration
-- Evaluates performance on validation and test sets
+This script optimizes hyperparameters, trains the best model configuration, and evaluates performance on validation and test sets.

 ### Model Evaluation and Comparison

-Evaluate the Transformer-DAPT model against baseline models (DeepSurv and DeepHit):

 ```bash
 # Evaluate Transformer-DAPT